 SEO is a consistent, long-term effort, so plan on creating a lot of content for a long period of time before you start to see some results.

 Google ads can offer valuable insights into the content you should create for your customers.
 You can find what keywords are converting and then create blog posts and pages of content on your website about those keywords.
 For example, if you are a plumber and you know people search, "Best plumbers in Los Angeles," you can create a series of blog posts such as "10 best plumbers in Los Angeles," "How to find the best plumber in Los Angeles," and more.

 If you create a long thoughtful post about your keyword it will have a higher chance of ranking organically and then you won't have to pay for the Google ad anymore.

 What are other advertising prices?

 There are a lot of other channels where you can spend ad dollars.
-So what are other advertising prices?
+So, what are other advertising prices?
 It can vary greatly by industry, region, and channel you are advertising in.
 Some business areas are more competitive than others.
 The best advice we have to give while you research advertising prices is do a lot of testing.
 Here are a few things you should do.

 Research: If you are an existing business check out your current leads and see where they came from.
 A quick survey or review of your website analytics can be helpful.
 From there you can find out where they came from and which had the highest return on investment.
 As a small business you can usually make a great living by advertising in just a few places that create a big impact vs. spreading your money too thin.

-Analyse: These days you should be able to track the value of every marketing dollar you spend.
+Analyze: These days you should be able to track the value of every marketing dollar you spend.
 Make sure to look for trends and always be trying to understand where your customer is better.
 It can help to add a marketing agency to track your results for you.